sandrock/Markalize/README.md

 Let's dive
 -------------------

 Say that we are going to start with assembly-embedded files just like resx files.
-Don't worry, more is about to come.
+Don't worry, more options are about to come.

 ### Keys and values

-Localization files are key-value pairs It does not change here.
+Localization files are key-value pairs.
+It does not change here.
 Here is a markdown-compatible default resource file.

 ```
 Hello =      Welcome on our website.